 CACFP and SFSP

 The Child and Adult Care Food Program (CACFP) and the Summer Food Service Program (SFSP) are federal, child-focused nutrition programs that contribute to the wellness, healthy growth and development of children and youth by providing healthy meals and snacks.
-FSD sponsors CACFP at after school sites throughout the year and SFSP during the summer to meet increased need when children are not receiving school meals
+Feeding San Diego sponsors CACFP at after school sites throughout the year and SFSP during the summer to meet increased need when children are not receiving school meals.